Zarrathustra/Figures/README.md

 Data is collected from EMDB on May 14th, 2015.
 It demonstrates the highest resolution and the average resolution of EM density map by each EM image data processing software.

+## Year_Map_Resolution.png
+Data is collected from EMDB on May 14th, 2015.
+It demonstrates the number of EM density maps published in each year.